B-Bajramovic/AlphaFold-Bioinformatics-BSc/README.md

 ## Repository structure

-Your course repository may look like this:
+Your course repository looks like this:

 ```text
 day1_alphafold/